microsoft/debug-adapter-protocol/specification.md

 Debug adapters do not have to emit this event for runtime changes like stopped or thread events because in that case the client refetches the new state anyway.
 But the event can be used for example to refresh the UI after rendering formatting has changed in the debug adapter.

-This event should only be sent if the debug adapter has received a value true for the 'supportsInvalidatedEvent' capability of the 'initialize' request.
+This event should only be sent if the corresponding capability `supportsInvalidatedEvent` is true.

 ```typescript
 interface InvalidatedEvent extends Event {